-Insight from the study, conducted among 4,000 adults in the UK, showed two thirds (66%) felt uncertain how to manage their retirement income, stating they had no idea how much they should withdraw from their retirement fund each year in percentage terms.
+Insight from the intergenerational wealth and retirement income study, conducted among 4,000 adults in the UK, showed two thirds (66%) felt uncertain about how to manage their retirement income, stating they had no idea how much they should withdraw from their retirement fund each year in percentage terms.

-For those already in retirement, who have started drawing upon their funds, two thirds (64%) admit they hadn’t really thought about the level of funds available to them or did not know what to expect.
+For those already in retirement, who have started drawing upon their funds, two thirds (64%) admit they had not thought in detail about the level of funds available to them or did not know what to expect.

 This was despite half (49%) of retirees with pension savings drawing on their funds immediately after retiring.